-Procurement is a complex part of global business that carries serious commercial and regulatory risk.
+Procurement is a complex part of a global business that carries serious commercial and regulatory risks.

 Here were the results:

 A critical component to tackling each of these issues is enterprise contract management software, which sees contracts as live documents enshrining all risks and obligations incumbent upon an organization.